VermontAHS/IEE-Program/README.md

 We have already seen many benefits from these efforts and seek to spread these lessons throughout the State of Vermont wherever possible.

+### Technical Principles

+- Build using Agile and iterative practices to deliver value frequently and incrementally
+- Default to Open
+- Default to Cloud
+- Default to open standards and formats to maximize extensibility and interoperability
+- Own and manage our data and business rules
+- Choose emergent architecture over ‘big up-front design’
+- Favor small components and loosely-coupled parts
+- Automate testing and deployments
+- Value experimentation and innovation

 ### Key Products

 **Ongoing**